choreorganize/choreganize/README.md

 ### About this Project

 Chorganize is an application in which users can create, complete, and monitor chores for their household.
-Each chore is weighted by difficulty to ensure fairness accross all the users of a household.
+Each chore is weighted by difficulty to ensure fairness acros all the users of a household.

 ### Database Schema
 <!-- upload image here -->